Getting leveled in WoW is easier than ever before. Questing, dungeoning, PvP, it’s all good.

 - Warrior leveling guide

-- Dungeon Leveling – Skip the grinding, skip the questing (most of it) and get better loot and better XP using the many dungeons in WoW.
+- Dungeon Leveling – This guide is very old, but… Skip the grinding, skip the questing (most of it) and get better loot and better XP using the many dungeons in WoW.
 Tips and notes to get the most out of the dungeoning experience.
+Note that if you do Classic WoW you will have to walk or ride to each dungeon and gather your team, as there will not be a Dungeon Finder tool.

-- The Auction House carries a variety of Quest Items.
-If you’re having a hard time gathering bits for some “Collect X GoreTusk Livers” quest then you can buy them off the AH, frequently at shockingly low prices.
-Buy the stuff, hand it in, finish the quest in a fraction of the time.
+The Auction House carries a variety of Quest Items.
+If you’re having a hard time gathering bits for some “Collect X GoreTusk Livers” quest then you can buy them off the AH, frequently at shockingly low prices (and, ahem, sometimes not so low…) Buy the stuff, hand it in, finish the quest in a fraction of the time.
 It helps to have a bank alt for this as it will save you lots of travel time.
 The alt buys it and mails it to your questing character.

-- Buy the biggest bags you can afford (Frostweave bags have 20 slots,) but even four 6-slot bags make life easier.
+- Buy the biggest bags you can afford (Frostweave bags have 20 slots, hexweave bags 30) but when just started a new character even four 6-slot bags make life much easier.

 - Set yourself up so that you don’t have to go to town very often.

 - Stock up on buffing foods (buy them or level up your cooking skill.)
-They’ll buff your Stamina at low level, and other things at higher level.
+They’ll buff your Stamina at low level, and other stats at higher level.

-- Stock up on bandages and keep your 1st aid skill maxed, even if you’re a healer.
-Yes, My Paladins and Druids and such have First Aid.
-You won’t use it often, but there are the odd times when nothing else will do.
-Besides, it’s fun to troll someone with you Druid healer by using a bandage on him.
+- Stock up on bandages even if you’re a healer.
+Your healer won’t use it often, but there are the odd times when nothing else will do.
+Besides, it’s fun to troll someone with your Druid healer by using a bandage on him.
 If he’s cool then you can give him a real heal.

-- Stock up on potions and scrolls (Look into troll’s blood potions.)
+- Stock up on potions and scrolls.
 Scrolls can buff any of your stats and last for 30 min.
 Potions and scrolls do not stack.

 - If you’re using edged weapons look into the Sharpening Stones made by Blacksmiths.
 The stones are usually dirt cheap.
 Similar enchants are quite expensive.
 Maces are hard to sharpen, so get a “weightstone” for those.

 - Upgrade your weapon(s) every few levels, the rest of the stuff can generally lag a bit behind.
-Pet classes (eg: Hunters) can lag on their gear more than melee clesses (eg: Warriors.)
+Pet classes (eg: Hunters) can lag on their gear more than melee classes (eg: Warriors.)
+If you have heirlooms than you can forget the upgrades.

 - Grinding?
 (Why???)
 Consider getting the local “kill X of this beast…” quests for more XP, if you’re going to be killing them anyway…

 - Learn to use HotKeys and macros and then memorize them.
-All of your game experience will be much faaster and more efficient and somewhat less tedious.
-ArenaJunkies has lots of macros.
+All of your game experience will be much faster and more efficient and somewhat less tedious.
+Gamepedia has a nice “how to macro” page.

 - The Gathering:

 - Get the skinning skill if you’re killing beasts (and you’ll be killing a lot of them.)
-The gold you make from the skins will buy your level 30 and 60 mounts.
+The gold you make from the skins will easily buy your mounts.
 If you like, kill a bunch and then skin them.
 Feel free to skin what others kill.
-Skinning also increases your crit rating.

-- The Grinding – Note that with Cataclysm the changes to the quests make grinding an exercise in masochism.
+- The Grinding – Note that since Cataclysm grinding is an exercise in masochism.
 Questing is much faster.

 - If you have a choice between killing beasts and humanoids go for the latter, the drops are better.